 Releasing a New Version

-to fully automate releases — including versioning, zip packaging, Git commits, and GitHub Releases.
+This project uses semantic-release to fully automate releases — including versioning, zip packaging, Git commits, and GitHub Releases.

 There are no manual steps needed.